darktable-org/dtdocs/content/darkroom/interacting-with-modules/wavelets.md

 These wavelet functions are used to scan across and down the image using a mathematical operation called _convolution_.
 This picks out details from the image that are on a similar scale to the size of a given wavelet, and builds a number of detail layers each corresponding to a different wavelet scale.

 Below is an example where detail layers have been extracted from the image shown above.
-In this case, the images were produced using the [_retouch_](../../module-reference/processing-modules/retouch.md) module), splitting the image into 8 different layers, and using the module's controls to visualise the details present at each of these wavelet scales:
+In this case, the images were produced using the [_retouch_](../../module-reference/processing-modules/retouch.md) module, splitting the image into 8 different layers, and using the module's controls to visualise the details present at each of these wavelet scales:

 ![wavelets-retouch-gui](./wavelets/clean-retouch.png#w50)